Flutist, Piccolo and Recorder player, Composer, Playwright, Writer, Music Pedagogue and Producer

 After this experience, Fernando Fracassi elaborated a new system to manage Stress diseases through Relaxation and Imagery using original Healing Music performed live on various flutes such as Creative Music and Drama Improvisation based on the Konstantin Sergeievich Stanislavski System for Actors with the integration of Alexander Technique exercises and Music.

-Currently, Fernando Fracassi lives and teaches mainly in Saxony (Germany) or online.
+Currently, Fernando Fracassi lives in Germany and teaches mainly in this Country and online.

-He has there the headquarters of his company (Fernando Fracassi Music) such as a recording and rehearsals private studio (FFM Records) where he performs music programs with his collaborators for live performances or recording, composes his music and realizes his arrangements.
+In Germany, he has his permanent residence and the headquarters of his company (Fernando Fracassi Music) such as a recording and rehearsals private studio (FFM Records) where he performs music programs with his collaborators for live performances or recording, composes his music and realizes his arrangements.

-At this location, he also has a wide and well equipped paper and multimedia library where he spent part of his working time preparing his articles for specialized newspapers and magazines, books, methods, seminars, theatrical shows (Stories with music or original plays) and workshops.
+At his residence, he also has a wide and well equipped paper and multimedia library where he spent part of his working time preparing his articles for specialized newspapers and magazines, books, methods, seminars, theatrical shows (Stories with music or original plays) and workshops.

 His work at his recording studio is mostly focused on the composition and performance of Electronic-Acoustic Music through the use of a complex electronic equipment in combination with several musical instruments belonging to its private collection and consisting in ancients and modern recorders, flutes and piccolos such as ethnic or amplified flutes and piccolos.

-Besides, he is specialized as a composer and performer in Soundtracks for movies, television or theater, audio books, Music for Imagery or Relaxation, Stress and Sleeping management through finalized Music programs (PAW Method) such as Classical Chamber Music and Contemporary Music.
+Besides, he is specialized as a composer and performer in Soundtracks for movies, television, radio or theater, documentaries, audio books, Music for Imagery or Relaxation, Stress and Sleeping management through finalized Music programs (Healing Music) such as Classical Chamber Music and Contemporary Music.

 In addition, he shares different musical and cultural projects with international companies or cultural State Institutions and Foundations through his company Fernando Fracassi Music.

-In relation to his live activities, Fernando Fracassi make tours internationally for recitals and solo concerts (Elettro-Acoustic and Classical Chamber Music mostly), masterclasses (Flute, Piccolo, Recorder, Ethnic Flutes), PAW conferences, seminars and workshops and his theater shows (Stories with Music).
+In relation to his live activities, Fernando Fracassi make tours internationally for recitals and solo concerts (Elettro-Acoustic and Classical Chamber Music mostly), masterclasses (Flute, Piccolo, Recorder, Ethnic Flutes, Chamber Music), Healing Music (conferences, seminars and workshops) and his theater shows (Stories with Music).

-Besides, he is often invited as a guest artist or speaker to perform at concerts, festivals or other cultural events included Comparative Arts projects (Literature, Performing and Visual Arts, Philosophy and Sociology) and Experimental Psychology events.
+Besides, he is often invited as a guest artist or speaker to perform at concerts, festivals or other cultural events included Comparative Arts projects (Literature, Performing and Visual Arts, Philosophy and Sociology), books exhibitions and Experimental Psychology events.

 Copyright © 2020 – fernandofracassi.com